Freelands Art Fund Acquisition

 The annual Freelands Award was established in 2016 to enable arts organisations to present an exhibition, including significant new work, by a mid-career woman artist who may not yet have received the public recognition that their work deserves.

-The Freelands Art Fund Acquisition enables museums and public collections to acquire work by Freelands Award-winning women artists.
+Since 2022, the Freelands Art Fund Acquisition has enabled museums and public collections to acquire work by Freelands Award-winning women artists.
 Through bolstering contemporary collections in the UK, this initiative increases public access to work by women artists and brokers new relationships between artists, organisations, museums and their audiences.

 Lis Rhodes, Ambiguous Journeys (2018), Dissonance and Disturbance (2012) and Pictures on Pink Paper (1982), presented to The Hunterian, Glasgow